British military rifles: Pattern 1861 Enfield Musketoon

 The Pattern 1861 Enfield Musketoon was an alteration to the Pattern 1853 Enfield Musketoon.
 The alteration gave the Pattern 1861 a faster twist, which gave it more accuracy than the longer Pattern 1853 Enfield rifle.
-In England, it was issued to artillery units, who required a weapon for personal defence.
+In Britain, it was issued to artillery units, who required a weapon for personal defence.
 It was imported by the Confederacy and issued to artillery and cavalry units.

-Snider–Enfield Rifles
+Snider–Enfield rifles

 In 1866, the Snider–Enfield was produced as a conversion of Enfield Pattern 1853 with a hinged breechblock and barrel designed for a .577 cartridge.
 Later Sniders were newly manufactured on the same design.

 The action was invented by an American, Jacob Snider, and adopted by Britain as a conversion system for the 1853 Enfield.
 The conversions proved both more accurate than original muzzle-loading Enfields and much faster firing as well.
 Converted rifles retained the original iron barrel, furniture, locks and cap-style hammers.
 The rifles were converted in large numbers, or assembled new with surplus pattern 53 iron barrels and hardware.
 The Mark III rifles were made from all new parts with steel barrels, flat-nosed hammers and are the version equipped with a latch-locking breech block.
 The Snider was the subject of substantial imitation, approved and otherwise, including: Nepalese Sniders, the Dutch Sniders, Danish Naval Sniders, and the "unauthorized" adaptations resulting in the French Tabatiere and Russian Krnka rifles.

 The Snider–Enfield Infantry rifle was particularly long at over 54 in.
 The breech block housed a diagonally downward-sloping firing pin which was struck with a front-action side-mounted hammer.
 The firer cocked the hammer, flipped the block out of the receiver with a breech block lever, and then pulled the block back to extract the spent case.
 There was no ejector, the case had to be pulled out, or more usually, the rifle rolled onto its back to allow the case to fall out.
 The Snider saw service throughout the British Empire, until it was gradually phased out of front line service in favour of the Martini–Henry, in the mid-1870s.
 The design continued in use with colonial troops into the 20th century.